AgileVentures/WebsiteTwo/src/projects/pair-finder.md

     - checkbox for matching based on your schedule:
       - if checked, people that match any of your times  will be selected.
       - if not checked, you will be able to specify a list of time ranges.
 People that match any of those times will be selected.
+- associate account with the account of another application
+- public APIs

 ### Technical Description

+Technologies Considered
-Preferred technology: Firebase, Express, React, Node.
-These technologies are performant, feature rich, and lightweight.
-For backend, Ruby on Rails was also considered.
-However, RoR is relatively slower and heavy weight and Express and Node are on the upward trend.
-Mongoose was considered for database - however, Firebase has better integreation with authentication and has other features that make it easier to use.
+- Database - Firebase vs Mongoose: Firebase preferred.
+Firebase has better integreation with authentication and has other features that make it easier to use.
 Firebase is not as scaleable, but it will be easy to switch if scalability becomes an issue.
+- Backend: Express/NodeJS vs Ruby on Rails.
+Express/NodeJS is more performant and lightweight.
+Both are feature rich, RoR has more template capability, which is part of what makes it more heavy weight.
+Express/NodeJS and RoR are both very popular.
+Express/NodeJS is becoming more popular, RoR is declining in popularity.
+- Front End: React
+- Testing: TDD for frontend that has logic (vs just display) and backend.

 ### Agile Ventures Source Control Link